 Satellite imagery is available in the UK for all plots that have a completed sowing operation.
-Imagery is accessible in 2 ways on web.
-To read about satellite imagery on mobile, click here.

 1. Go to a plot in the farm map and click on the satellite icon.
 This takes you to the satellite archive for that plot.
 An example can be seen below, where NDVI, IRECI and Ground cover are available indices.
 The median value is displayed for each image in the image selector and the smoothed value is shown in the charted field progress.
 Viewing the satellite imagery on the map helps you understand the context of the crop and if any external factors are affecting the growth e.g. treelines or waterways.

 2. Satellite insights are also shown on the activity timeline (web and mobile), where a new event will be created each time new imagery is available for a plot.
 Here we display the same information as above, plus how the index has changed since the last image for that plot.
 This helps you to understand if a plot is going in the direction you would expect or whether it requires a field visit or treatment.
 Click or tap on the card to compare the indexed image against the visual image.